Library Act 1939: History

 The act was written by Libraries Advisory Board towards the end of the free library movement.
 It was primarily written by William Herbert Ifould, John Metcalfem, Geoffrey Cochrane Remington and George Brain.
 It was written in response to the 1934 Munn-Pitt report, which claimed that free public libraries in Australia were behind those in the United Kingdom and the United States of America, and recommended more effort be made to establish public libraries in every Local Government Area.
 Critics argued that a Library Act was unnecessary, and that regulations for libraries should be included in a local government act instead.

-The act was passed by the New South Wales Parliament on the 3rd of November 1939.
+The act was passed by the New South Wales Parliament on 3 November 1939.
 It was expected that the act would be implemented within six months, on the 22nd December 1939, but it was put on hold with the outbreak of World War II.
 The Libraries Advisory Board canvassed for support from the Taxpayers Association, journalists, and business leaders.
 However, as World War II continued, library issues were not a priority.

 In 1943, NSW premier William McKell stated that the Library Act would take effect from 1 January 1944 at the official opening of a new Public Library of New South Wales (later the State Library) building.

-By mid 1945, 32 councils had adopted the act.
-More councils continued to adopt the act through the 50s and 60s, and libraries were established in rural areas throughout the 70s.
+By the middle of 1945, 32 councils had adopted the act.
+More councils continued to adopt the act through the 1950s and 1960s, and libraries were established in rural areas throughout the 70s.